Anchorage Alaska Facts -

 Back in 1921, Anchorage elected it's first Chief of Police, Mr. John J. Stringis.

-In 1910, Joe Spenard first came to Alaska from Ottawa, Canada.
+He first came to Alaska in 1910 from Ottawa, Canada.

-In 1916 he made his way to Anchorage.
+By 1916 he made his way to our town.
 Joe is credited with bringing the first automobile to Anchorage.
 He also began a hauling business called "City Express."
 His slogan was "Time and tide will not wait, but City Express is never late."

 Joe Spenard also built a logging road from Anchorage to "Jeter Lake".
 The logging road became known as "Spenard Road" and the lake became "Spenard Lake."

-Today, Spenard is one of the more colorful suburbs of Anchorage.
+Today, Spenard is one of the more colorful suburbs of Anchor Town.

 The outdoor rink's advertisers included The Frisco Cafe, Elkmann's Furniture and Piggly Wiggly Market.